hajke-gu/text-mod/docs/index.md

 permalink: /
 ---

-# TEXT CARD mod - Visualize text in TIBCO Spotfire®
+# TEXT CARD mod - Visualize text data in TIBCO Spotfire®

 ![Example Text Card](/assets/images/text-card4.png)

 ## Purpose

-Text Card mod for the [TIBCO Spotfire®](https://www.tibco.com/products/tibco-spotfire) environment is an extension used to visualize text data in an efficient and esthetical way, often alongside other data visualizations.
+Text Card mod for the [TIBCO Spotfire®](https://www.tibco.com/products/tibco-spotfire){:target="_blank"} environment is an extension used to visualize text data in an efficient and esthetical way, often alongside other data visualizations.

 ## Getting started